plasmapper/mks-mf1-usb-labview/README.md

-# MKS MF1 USB Library for LabVIEW
+# LabVIEW Instrument Driver for MKS MF1 Mass Flow Controllers with USB Interface
-LabVIEW instrument driver for MKS MF1 mass flow controllers with USB interface.
+Tested on MKS MF1.

 ## Requirements
 LabVIEW 2015 and higher.